Seven-112/Lockup-dapp/README.md

-# 🪦Welcome to the Leonidas.Finance ecosystem🪦
+# 🪦Welcome to the CheemsX.Finance ecosystem🪦

 Thanks for taking the time to contribute!
 You can start by reading our [Contribution guidelines](CONTRIBUTING.md) first.